apowers313/candy-wrapper/README.md

 This interface is especially useful for creating stubs and tests that mirror each other, where the stubs can be used to replace a module during testing and a test can make sure that the module has the same behavior as a stub.
 The primary interface for this functionality is:
 * [Module](https://apowers313.github.io/candy-wrapper/Module.html), which defines a group of method and property interfaces, similar to a module that is imported through `require`.
 After behaviors are defined for the module, stubs and tests can automatically be generated to stub out the module where it is required or test instances of the module.

+For a quick introduction to Modules, Intefaces and Behaviors, see the [Modules and Behaviors Tutorial](https://apowers313.github.io/candy-wrapper/modules-and-behaviors.html)

 ## Installing and Using